Campus Recreation

 Difficulty rating: 3

-• Notes: It is best to tackle this hike in the morning during the summer as it gets so hot.
+It is best to tackle this hike in the morning during the summer to avoid excessive heat.
 The loop starts on a dirt road and then quickly gets more gradual after about a mile or so.
-The top of this hike has transmission towers on top of it, but hikers can still see out in the distance appreciating the views.
-Dogs are allowed but must be on leash.
+The top of this hike has transmission towers on top of it, but hikers can still see out in the distance and appreciate the views.
+Dogs are allowed but must be kept on a leash.

 Sidewinder Loop Trail